ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/7-wrap/_index.md

 ## The Git Repository

 All code is already in place - this is a Automation Controller lab after all and not about configuring Apache.
-Check out the **Ansible Workshop Examples** git repository at [https://github.com/ansible/workshop-examples](https://github.com/ansible/workshop-examples) (again with the [correct tag or branch](https://github.com/ansible/workshop-examples/tree/summit_2020)).
-There you will find the playbook `webcontent.yml`, which calls the role `role_webcontent`.
+Check out the **Ansible Workshop Examples** git repository again at [https://github.com/ansible-labs-crew/ansible-labs-playbooks](https://github.com/ansible-labs-crew/ansible-labs-playbooks).
+You will find the playbook `webcontent.yml`, which calls the role `role_webcontent`.

 Compared to the previous Apache installation role there is a major difference: there are now two versions of an `index.html` template, and a task deploying the template file which has a variable as part of the template file name.